line/license-gradle-plugin-git/README.md

 creation year, last modified year or the combination of them using Git history.
 This plugin is based on the original [license-maven-plugin-git](https://github.com/mathieucarbou/license-maven-plugin/tree/master/license-maven-plugin-git) for Maven.

+:warning: This is not intended to and do not constitute legal advice of any circumstances.

 ## Usage
 The plugin provides the following tasks:
 - `licenseFormat`: Updates the copyright in your project files using a template.